What is JKD? Philosophy History Techniques Books Support Training

 1959

 Bruce Lee moves to the United States, eventually settling in Seattle.
-He begins teaching martial arts and studying philosophy at the University of Washington, where his ideas begin to evolve beyond Wing Chun.
+He begins teaching martial arts and studying philosophy at the University of Washington.

 1963